uio-bmi/immuneML/docs/source/installation/install_with_package_manager.rst

   mkdir immuneML/
   cd immuneML/

-2. Create a virtual environment using conda. immuneML has been tested extensively with Python versions 3.7, 3.8 and 3.11.
+2. Create a virtual environment using conda. immuneML has been tested extensively with Python version 3.11.
-   To create a conda virtual environment with Python version 3.8, use:
+   To create a conda virtual environment with Python version 3.11, use:

 .. code-block:: console

-  conda create --prefix immuneml_env/ python=3.8
+  conda create --prefix immuneml_env/ python=3.11

 3. Activate the created environment: